digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/InstrumentCluster.md

 > For pinout information, please refer to the [Bench Testing Page](./ICBenchTest/ICBenchTest.md).
 This page contains the pinouts for various tested models of the cluster (required due to length and various trim levels)
 {: .block-note}

+## Disassembly

+> For disassembly instructions for the instrument cluster, please refer to the [Disassembly Page](./ClusterDisassembly/ClusterDisassembly.md).
+This page contains a teardown of the instrument cluster, and while it doesn't show how to fix specific components, it may be useful to gain access
+{: .block-note}

+## Miscellaneous Notes

+- The Instrument cluster contains the odometer reading for the vehicle it is installed in.
+For this reason, swapping out the cluster requires the replacement cluster to have comparable odometer reading.
+ALternatively, you could have the cluster reprogrammed, or have the EEPROM (which stores the information) swapped between a working and non-working cluster, however very few third parties perform this service themselves, and VDO, the OEM for the clusters, is unlikely to assist

+    > There is misinformation in various internet locations suggesting that only the Series 1 clusters store the odometer reading in the cluster.
+This can be proven incorrect by following the odometer reading instructions detailed [in the Bench Testing Page](./ICBenchTest/ICBenchTest.md#retrieving-odometer-reading-from-cluster)
+    {: .block-note}